LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 (via innate skills or rare equipment).
 Also, if your henchman is adjacent to more than one enemy, setting his target makes him melee a particular foe.

-You can enter the detailed aiming mode with the `*` keypad key that selects enemies or the `/` keypad key that cycles among items on the floor and marks a tile underneath an item.
+You can enter the aiming mode with the `*` keypad key that selects enemies or the `/` keypad key that cycles among items on the floor and marks a tile underneath an item.
 You can move x-hair with direction keys and assign a personal target to the leader with a `RET` key (Return, Enter).
 The details of the shared x-hair mark are displayed in a status line close to the bottom of the screen,